HackingGate/kubernetes-vagrant-playground/README.md

    kubectl get pods -A
    ```

-You should see three nodes (one control plane and two workers) in Ready state.
+You should see three nodes (one control plane/server and two workers/agents) in Ready state.

 ### Destroy the Cluster